rhaylee250/blockchain-ai-agent-project/README.md

 - **Flask**: Flask is used to create the web-based platform to display artworks.
 - **OpenAI DALL·E API**: This API is used for generating artistic images based on textual descriptions.
 - **Twitter API**: This API is used to monitor tweets from specified users.
-- **Ethereum Blockchain**: Ethereum is used for decentralized storage of artwork and to track ownership.
+- **Solana Blockchain**: Solana is used for decentralized storage of artwork and to track ownership.

 ---